Everything in Catania is black and white.

-Had the Greeks known just how apt of a name ‘skinning place’ was for the area around Catania, they might not have settled there.
-The city and the surrounding area were constantly under threat, whether it be from nearby Mount Etna, devastating earthquakes (one of which was so bad that even the Romans gave Catania a break, and allowed the citizens ten years free of taxes), or marauders after the prime port location.
+Had the Greeks known just how apt of a name ‘skinning place’ was, they might not have settled there.
+The city and the surrounding area were constantly under threat, whether it be from nearby Mount Etna, devastating earthquakes, or marauders after the prime port location.
 The events which gave Catania the face it has today, though, occurred in modern times, long after the Greeks.

 In 1669, Mount Etna erupted spectacularly, and severely damaged parts of Catania.
-Had it not been for the engineering feat that was the city wall, a very large swathe would have been cut through the city; the walls held fast long enough to divert most of the lava flow around the city and into the harbor, instead of into people’s houses.
+Had it not been for the impressively engineered city walls, a very large swathe would have been cut through the city.
+The walls held fast long enough to divert most of the lava flow around the city and into the harbor, instead of into buildings.
 Just when the city had finished cleaning up the neighborhoods damaged in that eruption (and, presumably, chiseling their through the hardened lava at the city walls), an earthquake leveled Catania in 1693.
 The city had to be completely rebuilt, from the ground up.
 Enter Giovanni Battista Vaccarini, architect extraordinaire.

 Originally from Palermo, Vaccarini was brought in to plan, design, and execute the new city of Catania.
-Whether he had a wry sense of humor or he was simply working with a tight budget and had to use the materials at hand, I don’t know, but his choice of building material was interesting.
+Whether he had a wry sense of humor or he was simply working with a tight budget, I don’t know, but his choice of building material was interesting.

 He chose lava rock.

-That’s right, the material chosen to rebuild the city of Catania was the very same material that had threatened it for so long (and threatens it still).
-The historical districts of Catania are built almost completely using a combination of limestone and lava rock, creating the unique black-and-white color palate that the city still sports today.
+That’s right!
+The material chosen to rebuild Catania was the very same material that had threatened it for so long (and threatens it still).
+The historical districts of Catania are built almost completely using a combination of limestone and lava rock.
+This combination of stones creates the unique black-and-white color palate that the city still sports today.

 The building style at the time that Vaccarini was working was the baroque style.
-Known for its dramatic flourishes and over-the-top detail work, it’s made ever more dramatic by the use of black and white stone.
-The whole of Piazza del Duomo is an exercise in craning your neck to catch all the little details, not the least of which is the black elephant, smack in the middle of the square.
+The baroqe is known for its dramatic flourishes and over-the-top detail work, which is even more dramatic in black and white.
+Because of the stone and style choice, Viccarini’s work is called the Black Baroque.
+The whole of Piazza del Duomo is an exercise in craning your neck to catch all the little details.
+Not the least of these details being the black elephant, smack in the middle of the square.

-La Fontana d’Elefante (lah fohn-tah-nah deh-leh-fahn-teh), or the Fountain of the Elephant, holds a lot of importance for the city of Catania.
+La Fontana d’Elefante (lah fohn-tah-nah deh-leh-fahn-teh), or the Fountain of the Elephant, holds a lot of importance for Catania.
 From the days of old – all the way back to the Arab occupation of the island – the elephant has been a symbol of the city.
-It was believed that the symbol of the elephant would protect the city from natural disasters, of which, between Mount Etna and earthquakes, they saw a fair few.
-When he rebuilt Catania, Vaccarini thought it would be a wonderful idea to include the most important symbol of the city – the elephant – in the most important square in the city – Piazza del Duomo.
-Never mind that the only reason he had the job of designing Catania was because the elephant hadn’t done its job properly.
+The people believed that the elephant would protect the city from natural disasters, of which, between Mount Etna and earthquakes, they saw a fair few.
+When he rebuilt Catania, Vaccarini thought it would be a wonderful idea to include the symbol in the most important square in the city: Piazza del Duomo.
+(Never mind that he only had the job of designing Catania because the elephant hadn’t done its job properly.)